OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 | rpm: **opennebula-java** <br/><br/>deb: **libopennebula-java** <br/><br/>deb: **libopennebula-java-doc** | [Java OCA]({{% relref "../../../product/integration_references/system_interfaces/java#java" %}}) Bindings                                                     |
 | **python3-pyone**                                                                                        | [Python 3 OCA]({{% relref "../../../product/integration_references/system_interfaces/python#python" %}}) Bindings                                             |

-There are also packages with debugging symbols for some platforms, e.g. `openenbula-debuginfo` on AlmaLinux/RHEL and `opennebula-dbgsym` on Debian/Ubuntu.
-Other architecture-specific components might come with similarly named packages, please query your packaging database if necessary.
+There are also packages with debugging symbols for some platforms, e.g., `openenbula-debuginfo` on AlmaLinux/RHEL and `opennebula-dbgsym` on Debian/Ubuntu.
+Other architecture-specific components might come with similarly named packages, please check your packaging database if necessary.

 {{< alert title="Note" color="success" >}}
 There are a few differences in package names among distributions.
 Those with varying package names contain mostly integration libraries and since they are for general use on installation Hosts, their names are left to follow the distribution conventions.
 Above, you can find the AlmaLinux/RHEL specific packages prefixed with “*rpm:*” and Debian/Ubuntu specific packages prefixed with “*deb:*”.{{< /alert >}}